TanishqDsharma/Project-FluidSwap-v2/README.md

 A price oracle is a serivce that provides reliable, real-world data (like the price of a cryptocurrency or other asset) and this can be queried by smartcontracts.

 Uniswap is a decentralized application that is running onchain.
 Usually its used for excahnging tokens but it can also be used as a `price oracle`.

+# Output Amount Calculation:

+In constant product exchange price is simply a relation between reserves.

+Lets take a look at constant product formula:

+           x*y = k

+Where x and y are pair reserves (reserve0) and (reserve1).
+When doing a swap, x and y are changed but k remains the same (or it grows slowly thanks to swap fees).

+We can write the above formula as:

+(x+r*deltax)(y-delaty) = xy

+Where r is 1-swapfee , (1-0.3=0.997) delta x is the amount we give in to get deltay the amount we get.

+After doing the algebraic calcs we get:

+    deltay = y*r*deltax/x+r*deltax